 Be Community Minded

-A community relies on interaction between members.
+A community relies on the interaction between members.
 Don’t forget to offer value to your community and you’ll receive value in turn.
 Engage with as many relevant people as you can – it’ll pay dividends and enhance your Twitter experience.
 Remember, your social network (on Twitter and elsewhere) is part of your business capital.
 Make sure it gives you best value, and protect it.

 Don’t Over Tweet